A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 The edges of a dihedral paddle are angled downward and away from the shaft.
 Due to the slight lateral angle, the paddle has a higher power plane and is designed to move water over the surface more easily.

-Water flutter is reduced with this paddle design, and kayakers are able to use the paddle more precisely.
-As a result, tracking becomes much easier and the kayak can be controlled and turned in a shorter period of time.
+Water flutter is reduced with this paddle design, and kayakers can use the paddle more precisely.
+As a result, tracking becomes much easier, and the kayak can be controlled and turned in a shorter period.

 3. Wing paddle shape